-The new facility has received gold LEED (Leadership in Energy and Environmental Design) certification.
-Gold is one of the highest levels of LEED-certification awarded to building projects around the U.S. Check out the LEED scorecard for the Surplus Store & Recycling Center.
+Our current facility, which opened in 2008, has received gold LEED (Leadership in Energy and Environmental Design) certification.
+Gold is one of the highest levels of LEED-certification awarded to building projects around the U.S. Check out the LEED scorecard for the Surplus Store & Recycling Center (SSRC).
 Our Building's environmentally sensitive features include:

 Located on the roof, the panels consist of 12 strings.
 Each string contains 16 modules, totaling 192 pounds.
 The total system rating is estimated at 37,257 kilowatt-hour a year of energy at a value of $2,381 per year.
 It has a real-time display showing electricity generated, hourly, daily, and monthly read-outs, a weather station, and will provide up to 10% of the building's electrical needs.
 The Public Recycling Drop-Off Center lights are also powered by photovoltaic cells.

 Our four rain gardens were strategically placed on the outside edges of the pavement.
 The rain flows into the garden instead of filtering into nearby rivers and storm drains.
 The native plants have roots that reach deep into the soil and can handle droughts and floods.
 Rain gardens reduce river and stream pollution and needs to irrigation system.

 Conditioned air exhausted from the rest rooms powers the ERV system to help cool incoming fresh outdoor air.
 This reduces the cost to otherwise cool or heat the fresh air.
 This practice also helps eliminate ozone-depleting refrigerants in the air conditioning systems.

 Certified wood accounts for at least 50% of wood material used in the project.
 The wood products were produced under the Forest Stewardship Council principles, which come from well-managed forests and sustainable practices.

 The water efficient toilets and urinals use and conserve harvested rainwater (see below), saving 30% over standard fixtures.